History - 1978 to 1979

 Anyway ... it seemed asthough the "Love Gun" tour had been a warm-up, for what became the pinacle of Kiss' live performances, to that point.
 The "Alive II" tour (November 14, 1977 to April 2, 1978) was an all out rock and roll show; the likes of which had never been seen before.
 It not only came to symbolize Kiss and their live shows, but it truly set the bar for all other bands, for many, many years into the future.
 For the "Alive II" tour, Ace's fleet of Les Pauls didn't change too much.
 There was a couple of asthetic changes to the guitars he used during the "Love Gun" tour, but nothing new or different.
 Hitting the road with Ace was his 3 pickup Cherry-burst Custom, the 3 pickup Black Custom but with the pick guard now removed and a 2 pickup Tobacco-burst Les Paul Standard, with the "piece of plastic" insert, being used as his smoker.
 This guitar started the tour without a pick guard but finished the tour with one.
 When Kiss hit Japan in early April of 1978, Greco Guitars tried to get Ace to use their products, yet again.
 This time it was a Greco AK-1400 Flying 'V' that he used for at least one song.
 But, to the best of my knowledge, I`ve only ever seen it in one picture.

 As Kiss' popularity grew in the late '70's, so did the marketing opportunites and in May of 1978, the band set up shop at the Magic Mountain amusement park, in Southern California, to film the made-for-TV movie, "Kiss Meets The Phantom Of The Park", as it was originally called.
 This was expected to be, as Paul Stanley described it, Kiss' version of "A Hard Day's Night meets Star Wars".
 Up to that point, the Kiss Comic books had sold millions ... the Kiss Action Figures had sold millions ... so why not a movie ?!?!
-It was probably a good idea at the time, but it was, in fact, beginning of the end, for the original line-up.
+It was probably a good idea at the time, but it was, in fact, the beginning of the end for the original line-up.
 The live concert portion of the movie was filmed in the parking lot of Magic Mountain, on May 19, 1978 and nothing much changed for Ace's gear, using the same guitars he was touring with; his 3 pickup Cherry-burst Custom, the 3 pickup Black Custom with no pick guard and the modified 3 pickup Tobacco-burst Standard he was using for his smoker.
-There was another Les Paul Standard that Ace was seen holding during the opening credits of the movie, but I have never seen anything that shows him using that guitar in concert.
+There was another Les Paul Standard that Ace was seen holding during the opening credits of the movie, when he and Peter are sitting in the 'Tilt-A-Whirl' car, but I have never seen anything that shows him using that guitar in concert.

 Following the movie shoot, the members of Kiss went their seperate ways and each began working on their 'solo albums'.
 For most fans, Ace's record did not dissappoint.
 It demostrated some great song writing and even better guitar playing.
 Ace's record, "Ace Frehley" (recorded May-July 1978 / released September 18, 1978) would also be the only one of the four to produce a hit single, 'New York Groove'.
 To record this album, Ace is reported to have used his original 1959 Les Paul on every track.
 I've detailed this history of this guitar in the chapter titled ...
 "The Frehley Burst".